adelynflowers/dancedancetogether/README.md

 3. Launch project outfox

 Simply configure your outfox location and controller mappings, replace your project outfox shortcut with a shortcut to DanceDanceTogether instead, and enjoy correct mappings every time you play.

+## Version 0.1 Checklist
+- [ ] Identify joystick inputs on linux
+- [ ] Prompt the user to choose between them for P1/P2
+- [ ] Write corresponding hardcoded keymappings into a dummy config file in the project outfox format